01746 862 640

 The proper definition of a 'Structural Survey' as we undertake, is 'A detailed visual examination of all exposed parts of the building structure'.
 The term should not be confused with the work undertaken by Structural Engineers - in which calculations are made as to the strength of individual components of the build.

 The older the building, the more likely that alterations will have been made which use less than ideal materials.
 Structural surveyors are not structural engineers - we don't do calculations - but we do highlight issues which may need further investigation by an engineer.
-The RICS have actually moved away from using this term, because some people were a bit confused as to what it means.
+The RICS have actually moved away from using this term, because people were confused as to what it means.
 I try to explain the difference by way of some examples here:

 By way of example, Pete has been involved with an insurance claim where water has been getting into a building.
 Originally 'diagnosed' by Peter Cox damp proofing as 'rising damp' - this was rejected by the insurance company as incompetent.
 Pete found several broken drains and had them fixed.
 Water continued to enter the building, and it was later found to come from a leaking water main thought to have been retired many years ago.
 Although Pete is a geologist, he recommended the services of a structural engineer to check waterlogging to the foundations.
 Sample boreholes showed that the foundations were secure, and Pete is now scheduling re-fitting of the entire house.